kengibson1111/go-stdlib/README.md

 ## crypto/rand

-This shows how to fill a byte array with secure random values.
+* basic - shows how to fill a byte array with secure random values.
 Great for initialization vector (IV) creation.

+* uuid - shows how to build a version 4 UUID.

 ## crypto/rsa